-The site where the Cathedral is currently situated was previously occupied by the Basilica of Sant’Ambrogio since the fifth century.
-In 838 the Basilica di Santa Tecla was founded next to the first church.
-In 1075 a fire devastated both buildings and a few centuries later, the Duomo was established in the same location.
+The site where the Cathedral is currently situated was previously occupied by the Basilica of Sant’Ambrogio.
+In 838 the Basilica di Santa Tecla was founded next to the first church, but in 1075 a fire devastated both buildings and a few centuries later, the Duomo was established in the same location.

 The construction of Milan Cathedral began in 1386, which coincided with Gian Galeazzo Visconti coming into power.
 The purpose of this impressive construction was to modernize the area and to celebrate the expansion of the Visconti territory.